-Additionally, the RightRice® management team had required shipping programs that effectively forced the over-loading of slower moving Shop-Keeping Units ("SKUs") into individual distributor warehouses, ultimately leading ssto short code date-related chargebacks for items with insufficient distribution opportunities in those warehouses at the time to justify the high inventory levels.
+Additionally, the RightRice® management team had required shipping programs that effectively forced the over-loading of slower moving Shop-Keeping Units ("SKUs") into individual distributor warehouses, ultimately leading to short code date-related chargebacks for items with insufficient distribution opportunities in those warehouses at the time to justify the high inventory levels.
 The Company adjusted the shipping policies to ensure better managed inventory levels appropriate to the opportunity in each warehouse location.

 In the interest of driving near-term profitability and allocating resources to these opportunities, the Company has also taken steps to tailor its product suite across brands and focus on near-term development of the most profitable SKUs with the highest current and future potential velocity across channels, including Foodservice.
-This includes tabling slower-moving products that require significant long-term investment to achieve velocity hurdles and profitable production scale, to be revisited in the future once the Company has turned the corner on profitability on its core business.
+This includes tabling slower-moving products that require significant long-term investment to achieve velocity hurdles and profitable production scale, which can be revisited in the future for market re-introduction once the Company has turned the corner on profitability on its core business.
 An initial round of SKU rationalization cut out the lowest velocity RightRice® flavors and discontinued those from retail channels.
-Additionally, the Company put the refrigerated Hope and Sesame® Sesamemilk (packaged in 48 oz PET bottles, refrigerated storage and cold chain required) on hold, pending more profitable and sustainable packaging options.
+Additionally, the Company put the refrigerated and several of the retail shelf stable SKUs of Hope and Sesame® Sesamemilk on hold, pending more profitable and/or sustainable packaging options.

-In addition to the above strategic analysis and adjustments, the Company realigned both financial and people resources internally across Sales and Marketing and Operations to focus on driving larger, near-term profitable opportunities faster.
+In addition to the above strategic analysis and adjustments, the Company realigned both financial and people resources internally across Sales and Marketing and Operations to focus on accelerating larger, near-term profitable opportunities.